Tulpep/Network-AutoSwitch/README.md

 Administrative rights are neccesary to enable or disable network interfaces.

 When using as a Windows Service it will work for all users in the machine, even it they dont have Windows administrative rights.
 It will start automatically with your System.
-To install it put in your System root and run it from there as:
+To install it run it as:
 ```bash
 NetworkAutoSwitch.exe --install
 ```